Webreaper/Damselfly/README.md

 collection of photographs, with a particular focus on fast search and keyword-tagging workflow.

-Damselfly includes powerful Machine Learning functions which can help you identify photographs and their subjects, including face detection, object detection, and (with an optional Azure Face Services account) full facial recognition - allowing you to tag people once, and have Damselfly identify other photos in which they appear.
+Damselfly includes powerful Machine Learning functions which can help you identify photographs and their subjects, including face detection, face recognition and object detection - allowing you to tag people once, and have Damselfly identify other photos in which they appear.

 The user-interface and workflow is loosely based on the much-loved Google Picasa app, with a basket to select images for export and other types of processing.
 Damselfly also provides a desktop/client app which gives closer integraton with your